qelectrotech/qelectrotech-doc/source/users/element/cross_reference/index.rst

 Element cross reference
 =======================

-E-CAD softwares like QElectroTech allow creating projects where different type of subsystems or/and disciplines are combinated.
+E-CAD software like QElectroTech allow creating projects where different type of subsystems or/and disciplines are combined.
 This means that one device can be represented many times.

 An example of combining subsystems is an electrical control system where the command system and the power system are combined.
 The control coil from a power contactor is represented at the control